tessercat/daoistic-book/book.md

 Xuanpin's teachings,
 they call them
-the fundamentals of heaven and earth.
+the philosophy of heaven and earth.

 Known far and wide,
 they seem eternal.